 Get Started

-Most business apps eventually grow a “workflow problem”.
+Most business apps eventually develop a "workflow problem."

 Approvals start simple, then you add roles.
 Then exceptions.
 Then “send it back to draft”.
 Then audits.
 Then a second department shows up.
 Suddenly your codebase is a museum of if/else branches and half-manual procedures.

-Workflow Engine lets you describe these flows as a Scheme (a blueprint), and run them as process instances ( real executions with state and history).
-You keep your domain logic — the engine keeps your process logic predictable.
+Workflow Engine lets you describe these flows as a scheme (a blueprint) and run them as process instances (living executions with state and history).
+You describe your domain logic — the engine keeps your process predictable.

 A Workflow Scheme describes what your business process looks like: